ernelso/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 ### -DefaultPublicFolderDeletedItemRetention
 The DefaultPublicFolderDeletedItemRetention parameter specifies the default value of the length of time to retain deleted items for public folders across the entire organization.
 This attribute applies to all public folders in the organization that don't have their own RetainDeletedItemsFor attribute set.

+To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.
+The default value in Exchange Online is 30.00:00:00 (30 days).

 ```yaml
 Type: EnhancedTimeSpan
 Parameter Sets: (All)